-Subject Name Psychology Exam Board AQA Course Code GCE Psychology A Course Grade 6 or above in Mathematics Requirements Grade of or above in Mathematics Overview The course covers an overview of the core areas of Psychology in Overview year 12.
+Subject Name Psychology Exam Board AQA Course Code Psychology 7181, 7182 Course Grade 6 or above in Mathematics Requirements Overview The course covers an overview of the core areas of Psychology in year 12.
 Students learn about social influences on our behaviour, learning and memory, development of relationships, development of mental illness, and how to carry out Psychological research.
 The programme of study enables students to gain an understanding of the key theoretical perspectives in Psychology; the Behaviourist, Biological and Cognitive approaches.
 AS Curriculum In year 13 course areas are covered in greater depth.
-AS Curriculum In their first year, candidates will develop a broad knowledge and understanding of the core areas of psychology (social, cognitive, developmental, biological and individual differences) through a range of topics.
-TOPICS AT YEAR 12 Social Influences on behaviour Memory and learning Attack many and formaline and in the many and the many an Attachment and forming social bonds But the first the little state of the little Psychopathology (mental health and illness) Approaches in Psychology ACCECCAMENTE Land 400 1 ASSESSMENT: Internal A2 Curriculum In their second year, candidates will explore topics in more depth, with a greater emphasis on the quality of research evidence, and the application of research findings to real life behaviour.
-TOPICS AT YEAR 13 Research Methods Leaves and delegate in considering and the constant Issues and debates in psychology B: Biopsychology Schizophynia Schizophrenia Relationalsing Relationships Aggression ACCECCMENT A Level events in symmetric 2017 ASSESSMENT - 3 A Level exams in summer 2017 • Exam 1 - social influence, memory, attachment, attachment, psychopathology (2 hours, 33% of the A Level) From 2 approaches to psychology biopsychology • Exam 2 - approaches to psychology, biopsychology, research methods (2 hours, 33% of the A Level) • Exam 3 - issues and debates in psychology, research methods, schizophrenia, relationships, aggression (2 hours, 33% of the A Level)
+In their first year, candidates will develop a broad knowledge and understanding of the core areas of psychology (social, cognitive, developmental, biological and individual differences) through a range of topics.
+TOPICS AT YEAR 12 Social Influences on behaviour Memory and learning Attachment and forming social bonds Psychopathology (mental health and illness) Approaches in Psychology ASSESSMENT: Internal A2 Curriculum In their second year, candidates will explore topics in more depth, with a greater emphasis on the quality of research evidence, and the application of research findings to real life behaviour.
+TOPICS AT YEAR 13 Research Methods Issues and debates in psychology Biopsychology Schizophrenia Relationships Aggression ASSESSMENT - 3 A Level exams in summer term Exam 1 - social influence, memory, attachment, attachment, psychopathology (2 hours, 33% of the A Level) Exam 2 - approaches to psychology, biopsychology, research methods (2 hours, 33% of the A Level) Exam 3 - issues and debates in psychology, research methods year 2, schizophrenia, relationships, Forensic Psychology (2 hours, 33% of the A Level)

 Learning Beyond the Students are advised to subscribe to the British Psychological

 Classroom Society in order to keep up to date with the latest issues in

 Psychology and give them access to conferences and events

 organised by the BPS.

 It is also essential for students to subscribe to the BPS research

 digest, and read about new research in the area, to prepare for the

 sorts of learning they will encounter on the course.

 There will also be a range of enrichment activities, such as:

 Visit to a mental health institution (education unit)

-After school workshops on the school workshop workshop with the school workshop workshop workshop with the school workshop workshop with the school workshop with th ne analysis of behaviour
+After school workshops on the analysis of behaviour

 Guest speakers

 University links

 University Entrance University of Cambridge Typical offer: AAA

 Psychological and Essential No specific subjects

 Behavioural Sciences Useful Mathematics, science

 subjects, humanities subjects

 Many colleges will ask you to sit

 the 90 minute Thinking Skills

 Assessment (TSA) test.

 Queen Mary, University of Typical offer: AAB

 London Normally to include A Level

 Psychology Psychology, Mathematics or a

 Science subject (excluding

 General Studies)

 Must have GCSE Mathematics

 grade C and GCSE English

 Language grade C

 The University of West Typical offer : 200 points (CCE)

 London GCSE English and Mathematics

 Psychology at grade C or above normally

 required

 Skills and Qualities Students develop some of the key skills of a Psychologist

-for Study at KS5 and throughout the course.
-They learn how to plan, carry out, and
+for Study at KS5 and arn how to plan, carry out, and

 beyond analyse their own research.

-They will be able to carry out o -
+They will be able to carry out observations, experiments and

-develop the higher order skills of
+interviews competently.
+They develop the higher order skills of

 synthesis and application, man -

 1 1 1 1 knowledge to real life situations.

 uired to improve their listening

-and interpersonal skills which
+and interpersonal skills which are paramount in Psychology.

-hey we acquire will be effective
+Other more generic skills that they we acquire will be effective

 writing skills.
-They are require d to write focused, concise and
+They are required to write focused, concise and

 well balanced essays.